Resources for Teaching and Learning English in Infant and Primary Education

 o Drama techniques as a resource for learning English.

 Where should we go from here?

 o ICT resources for teachers.o Getting ready to flip our classroom

 This is a PRACTICAL COURSE, therefore listing here all the teaching/learning activities we will present in class is far from being a worthy task.

 Theory will be constructed while participants reflect upon the proposals presented by the trainers and while they engage in the process of discovering and exchanging educational materials.
 Once the course is completed, trainees will have a pool of resources and materials all organized in a shared Google Drive.To exemplify how foreign languages are learnt, a few of the hands-on-tasks will be experimentally conducted in languages other than English.
 Participants are also encouraged to model a short activity (see evaluation task number 3) in an additional language they know.

 In order to get a passing mark in this course, participants will be asked to complete four tasks, each of which is compulsory and contributes 25% to the total assessment mark.

 A special effort will be given in having time to share.
-Attendees will be asked to create and share with all course participants and the two trainers a list of 4 online resources to be used for teaching English to young and very young children.
+Attendees will be asked to create and share with all course participants and the two trainers a list of 4 online resources to be used for teaching English or foreign languages to young and very young children.